skyfielders/python-skyfield/skyfield/documentation/time.rst

 .. currentmodule:: skyfield.timelib

-Astronomers use several different numerical scales for measuring time.
+Astronomers use several numerical scales to measure time.
-Skyfield often has to use several timescales even within a single computation.
+Skyfield often has to use more than one of them within a single computation!
-So the :class:`Time` class
-is designed to cache each new time scale when a calculation first demands it.
-Further demands for the same time scale can then be satisfied without recomputing the value again.

-Each time scale supported by :class:`Time` is described in detail in one of the sections below.
-The supported time scales are:

-* ``t.utc`` — Coordinated Universal Time (“Greenwich Time”)
-* ``t.tai`` — International Atomic Time
-* ``t.tt`` — Terrestrial Time
-* ``t.tdb`` — Barycentric Dynamical Time (the JPL’s *T*\ :sub:`eph`)
-* ``t.ut1`` — Universal Time

-To specify a time,
-first build a :class:`Timescale` object by calling Skyfield’s ``load.timescale()`` routine.
-This downloads several data files from international authorities — the United States Naval Observatory and the International Earth Rotation Service — to make sure that Skyfield has current information about both leap seconds and the orientation of the Earth.
-(Both topics are covered in more detail below.)

-Once you have a timescale object, which Skyfield programmers conventionally name ``ts``, you can use its methods to create times specified using any of the time scales listed above:
+The `Time` class is used to represent a single moment in time, or an array of such moments.
+It keeps track of all the different ways the same moment might be designated in different time scales.
+It performs this conversion using data tables that are stored in the `Timescale` object that was used to create it:

 .. testsetup::